dotnet/AspNetCore.Docs/aspnetcore/signalr/security.md

 ## Buffer management

 SignalR uses per-connection buffers to manage incoming and outgoing messages.
-By default, SignalR limits these buffers to 32KB.
-The largest message a client or server can send is 32KB.
-The maximum memory consumed by a connection for messages is 32KB.
-If your messages are always smaller than than 32K, you can reduce the limit, which:
+By default, SignalR limits these buffers to 32 KB.
+The largest message a client or server can send is 32 KB.
+The maximum memory consumed by a connection for messages is 32 KB.
+If your messages are always smaller than 32 K, you can reduce the limit, which:

 * Prevents a client from being able to send a larger message.
 * The server will never need to allocate large buffers to accept messages.

-If your messages are larger than 32K, you can increase the limit.
+If your messages are larger than 32 K, you can increase the limit.
 Increasing this limit means:

 * The client can cause the server to allocate large memory buffers.
 * Server allocation of large buffers may reduce the number of concurrent connections.